See Aubrey Plaza become the She-Hulk of MCU in a new image - The Media HQ

 Since this is a fan poster, it can pretty well show what the She-Hulk show would look like, even though the details are thin.
 As for Aubrey Plaza, nothing has been announced regarding her admission to the MCU, although she would certainly ensure a solid She-Hulk.
 Only time will tell if Aubrey Plaza will join the MCU as She-Hulk.

+What do you think of the artwork with Aubrey Plaza?
 Do you want to see Aubrey Plaza She-Hulk play in the MCU?
-Let us know in the comments!
+Sound out in the comments!

 In the comics, She-Hulk is the alter ego of Jennifer Walters, a private lawyer and the cousin of Bruce Banner.
 After being shot, Jennifer Walters receives a blood transfusion from Bruce that transforms her into the gamma-powered She-Hulk.
 Unlike most incarnations of Bruce Banner’s Hulk, Jennifer Walters retains her sharp humor and emotional control in her She-Hulk form, which later becomes permanent.